-We remain focused on enhancing the customer experience as a means of delivering strong growth and gaining greater market share.
-We are moving fast as we accelerate our growth, supported by the increased level of investments we are making.
-Our overall goals to achieve high single-digit total sales growth and mid-teens Return on Invested Capital ("ROIC") remain unchanged, as these measures correlate strongly with shareholder return.
-In the first half of 2012, we performed better than planned and are on track to achieve these long-term financial goals.
-Even with the additional investments, we expect 2012 to produce the highest earnings before interest and income taxes ("EBIT") dollar results in our history.
+Our focus on enhancing the customer experience, through e-commerce, store expansion and new markets, provides us with multiple growth opportunities, enabling us to deliver sustainable, profitable growth.
+Our overall goals remain to achieve high single-digit total sales growth and mid-teens Return on Invested Capital ("ROIC"), as we believe these measures correlate strongly with shareholder return.
+We are currently on track to achieve these long-term financial goals and in 2012 expect to produce the highest earnings before interest and income taxes ("EBIT") dollar results in our history.